 Sic: This Latin term for thus or so is inserted after a phrase or expression to indicate that it has been quoted exactly as written.
-It’s usually enclosed in brackets or parentheses, and is used to clarify things that might seem incorrect, like a spelling error in a quote.
+It’s usually enclosed in brackets or parentheses.
+It’s used to clarify things that might seem incorrect.
+For example, a spelling error in a quote.

-Special markets: Sometimes referred to as special sales, special markets includes sales to nonbookstore retailers and wholesalers, such as airport stores, outdoor retailers, pet stores, museums, or large companies like Costco.
+Special markets: Sometimes referred to as special sales, special markets includes sales to nonbookstore retailers and wholesalers.
+This includes airport stores, outdoor retailers, pet stores, museums, or large companies like Costco.

-Stet: This Latin term for let it stand is used by editors and proofreaders, and is often placed in the margin of a manuscript to indicate that a marked change or deletion should be ignored, and that the copy typeset should be kept in its original form.
+Stet: This Latin term for let it stand is used by editors and proofreaders.
+It’s often placed in the margin of a manuscript to indicate that a marked change or deletion should be ignored.
+Or that the copy typeset should be kept in its original form.

 TIFF: The most widely supported graphic file format.
-It is used primarily for scanned images (mostly photographs) and is the best graphic file format for use in desktop publishing applications.
+It is used primarily for scanned images (mostly photographs).
+It is the best graphic file format for use in desktop publishing applications.

 Trademark: A trademark protects names, titles, and short phrases.
 Under both federal and state laws, manufacturers, merchants, or groups can obtain protection for a word, phrase, logo, or symbol to distinguish their product or service from others.